Frequently Asked Questions

 How long does it take to build an average deck?

 Every deck is different.
 They range in price from $2,000 - $50,000 or more.
 An average deck in the price range of $7,000 - $10,000 can be built in approx. 1 week.
 When we start a deck project, we never leave until we are all done.
 Our builders work 5 or 6 days/week and are at the job unless it is raining.

 What is the life expectancy of a composite deck?

 Composite products have been around for about 10 years.
 Most of the manufacturers offer warranties from 10 years to lifetime.
-Any of the composite products will outlast wood which has a life expectancy of less than 10 years and most of them will last as long as you are in your home and longer.
+Any of the composite products will outlast wood which has a life expectancy of less than 10 years.
+Typically, a composite deck will last you as long as you live in your home, if not longer.

 Are composite deck materials heavier than wood?

 Some composite products are heavier than wood but many are lighter.
 Regardless, each deck is constructed with the span length of the product and the weight of it taken into account.

 Yes, a permit is always recommended.
 Check with your local building department to see what they require but generally, any deck over 2' in height requires a permit.
 If no permit is obtained, there could be a problem with the sale of your home if you put it on the market.
 Use your local building department as a resource for any building code requirements.